A hit is a serialized malicious request (original malicious request and metadata added by the WAF node). For example:

 Data corruption and other.

-A vulnerability is not a characteristic of the Internet.
-A vulnerability is a characteristic of your system.
-Whether or not you have vulnerabilities does not depend on your Internet traffic.
-The Internet traffic, however, can be used to detect the vulnerabilities, which is what Wallarm does, among other functions.
+The Internet traffic can be used to detect the vulnerabilities, which is what Wallarm does, among other functions.

 A security incident is an occurrence of a vulnerability exploitation.
 An incident is an attack targeted at a confirmed vulnerability.